 Today, I want to tell you about two island trips I made while backpacking in Ecuador.
 The first was a blast: the island was lush and green, we saw some wildlife, and the views throughout our hike were stunning.

 The second was a bit of a letdown.
 The island was bone dry, brown, and barren.
-I got one of the worst sunburns of my life, and I had to apologize profusely to my disappointed backpacking buddy for having sold him on the trip.
+I got one of the worst sunburns of my life and had to apologize profusely to my disappointed backpacking buddy for having sold him on the trip.

 Amazingly enough, both excursions were to the exact same island, in the same month of the year, only two years apart.